-Accounting software is a necessity when it comes to managing billings, debts, stocks, invoices and any other kind of financial transaction.
-You might require something for your personal finances or perhaps for enterprise-focused accounting software.
-No matter what, it is important to consider open source solutions available (especially being Linux enthusiasts).
+Accounting software is necessary when managing billings, debts, stocks, invoices, and any other kind of financial transaction.
+You might require something for your finances or perhaps for enterprise-focused accounting software.
+No matter what, it is important to consider open source solutions available (especially Linux enthusiasts).

-So, in this article, I list out some of the best open source accounting software that I think would come in handy for you.
-At the end of the list, feel free to suggest your favorite ones in the comments.
+So, in this article, I list some of the best open-source accounting software that I think would be useful for you.
+Feel free to suggest your favorite ones at the end of the list in the comments.

 - Personal finances manager